gabriel-ballesteros/mtg-metagame-scraper/README.md

 |:--:|
 | *Card frequency in all the registered tournaments* |

-The most popular card is the red [Bonecrusher Giant](https://scryfall.com/card/eld/115/bonecrusher-giant-stomp) with 1505 appearances in 37887 cards, followed by [Lovestruck Beast](https://scryfall.com/card/eld/165/lovestruck-beast-hearts-desire) and [Edgewall Inkeeper](https://scryfall.com/card/eld/151/edgewall-innkeeper), both green cards with 1000 and 1100 appearances.
-In a fourth place comes the red-green [Brushfire Elemental](https://scryfall.com/card/znr/221/brushfire-elemental) with 848 and [Embercleave](https://scryfall.com/card/eld/120/embercleave) in fifth with 815, being the last one above 800.
+The most popular card is the red [Bonecrusher Giant](https://scryfall.com/card/eld/115/bonecrusher-giant-stomp) with 2292 appearances in 51523 total cards in decks, followed by [Lovestruck Beast](https://scryfall.com/card/eld/165/lovestruck-beast-hearts-desire) and [Edgewall Inkeeper](https://scryfall.com/card/eld/151/edgewall-innkeeper), both green cards with 1950 and 1642 appearances.
+In a fourth place comes the red-green [Brushfire Elemental](https://scryfall.com/card/znr/221/brushfire-elemental) with 1399 and [Ox of Agonas](https://scryfall.com/card/thb/147/ox-of-agonas#) closing the top 5 with 1264.

+:bulb: This top 5 is already the **16.5%** of the total cards.

 ### Type distribution
 | ![types-square](viz/types_square.png) |